the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ---

-> **TL;DR:** In this post, I:
-> - discuss themes I navigated during my recent AI / ML job search
-> - share strategies for interview expectations / real problems companies are dealing with
-> - provide targeted advice for how to demonstrate your value and land your next role
+> **TL;DR**
 >
+> In this post, I:
+> - discusses themes I navigated during my recent AI / ML job search
+> - shares strategies for interview expectations / real problems companies are dealing with
+> - provides targeted advice for how to demonstrate your value and land your next role
+>
+> **Who this post is for**
+>
-> **Who this post is for**: AI/ML engineers navigating the current job market — whether you’re actively looking, passively curious, or just wondering what companies actually care about when hiring in 2025.
+> - AI/ML engineers navigating the current job market — whether you’re actively hunting, passively curious, or just wondering what companies actually care about in 2025.

 ## 😱 The bad news: I was laid off last month.